 IMO DCS

-In June of 2022, the IMO adopted by resolution MEPC.346(78) that companies following the SEEMP Part II (data collection plan) “may use” direct CO2 emission measurement for reporting ship fuel oil consumption data (Annex 8).
+In June of 2022, the IMO adopted by resolution MEPC.346(78) that companies following the SEEMP Part II (data collection plan) “may use” direct CO2 emission measurements.

 EU MRV